aimms/function-reference/deprecated/data-management-via-a-single-data-manager-file/datasets/datasetloadintocurrent.rst

 ---------

     *category*
-        An element in ``AllDataCategories``, specifying the data category for which a dataset is loaded.
+        An element in :aimms:set:`AllDataCategories`, specifying the data category for which a dataset is loaded.

     *dataset*
-        An element parameter in the set ``AllDataSets``.
+        An element parameter in the set :aimms:set:`AllDataSets`.
 If the argument *dialog* is set to 0, then no dialog box is shown and the dataset to which the element parameter currently refers is loaded.
 If the argument *dialog* is set to 1, then the value of the element parameter is used to